 - Key warnings: You must book round trip.
 High fuel surcharges are assessed by some carriers, others have none or low fuel surcharges.
 The ANA website interface is not particularly user-friendly or modern-looking, so it may take some time to get used to the search features.
 Note that transfers to ANA are not instant.
 Transfers typically take 2-3 days from Amex Membership Rewards or a week or more from Marriott, so there is risk of award space disappearing while you wait for a transfer.

-- No fuel surcharges on: Air Canada, Scandinavian Airlines, Air China, Air New Zealand, Avianca, Copa Airlines, United
+- No fuel surcharges on: Air Canada, Scandinavian Airlines, TAP Air Portugal, Air China, Air New Zealand, Avianca, Copa Airlines, United

 - Transfer from: Amex, Marriott